montaguehb/phase-4-full-stack-project/README.md

 ---
 <br>

-* Each card is populated with information seeded from the database and is able to direct users to various routes.
+* Each card is populated with information seeded from the database

 ---
 <br>